Swedish Vallhund dog breed

 About the Swedish Vallhund

-The Swedish Vallhund is a large herding dogs known for its outgoing nature and highly intelligent mind.
-Adaptable to most living situations, the Swedish Vallhund is best matched with experienced owners.
+The Swedish Vallhund is a medium herding dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the Swedish Vallhund is best matched with experienced owners.
 Typically standing 11 inches to 13 inch tall at the shoulder and weighing 22 to 35 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Herding Dogs group, the Swedish Vallhund brings a distinct combination of traits that sets it apart.
 The Swedish Vallhund is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Swedish Vallhund loves being close to its people and forms strong bonds with every member of the household.